Texas Bill Seeks To Make Protesting Pipelines A Felony On Par With Attempted Murder

 Just when all the talk is of anti-abortion bills being introduced in several state legislatures, Texas is quietly going on about with its efforts to pass a bill which would make protesting pipelines punishable by up to 10 years in prison, according to Common Dreams.

 The bill HB 3557, introduced by Republican Chris Paddie, was passed in the state House earlier this month, and will now go for a vote in the state Senate.
-The bill proposes that any interruption in the construction of energy infrastructure be deemed a felony on par with attempted murder, with sentences from two to ten years.
+The bill proposes that any interruption in the construction of energy infrastructure be deemed a felony on par with attempted murder, with sentences from two to 10 years.

 The introduction of the bill has unsurprisingly caused consternation among critics who argue that the bill could be used as a tool to stifle dissent by energy companies.
 But Republican Chris Paddie tried to calm those fears by claiming that the bill only seeks to punish those who “damage or destroy critical infrastructure facilities” and not protesters protesting peacefully.